 Learn how to protect those in your life from deadly fentanyl exposure.

-Also known as Narcan, naloxone can reverse an opioid overdose, restarting someone’s breathing within three minutes after being administered.
-Keeping a dose on hand – carrying it just like you carry your cell phone – can save a life and help you protect the people you love.
+Naloxone, also known as Narcan, can reverse an opioid overdose and restart breathing within three minutes.
+Keeping a dose on hand can save a life and help protect the people you love.

 Fentanyl test strips

-Each test strip costs about a dollar, but they’re often available for free at local health departments, needle exchange programs, or other community-based organizations.
-They also can be purchased online at dancesafe.org, bunkpolice.com, and even amazon.com.
+Each test strip costs about a dollar.
+They are often available for free at local health departments and community-based organizations.
+They can also be purchased online at dancesafe.org, bunkpolice.com, and even amazon.com.